Wered6/UE5-StyleGuide/README.md

 <a name="textures-group"></a>
 <a name="7.4"></a>

-## 7.4 Textures Should Be Grouped Correctly
+## 7.4 Textures should be grouped correctly

 Every texture has a Texture Group property used for LODing, and this should be set correctly based on its use.
 For example, all UI textures should belong in the UI texture group.